swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 ### Interoperability Modes

-The default interoperability mode surfaces test failures that were previously ignored.
-We also include two alternative interoperability modes:

 - **Warning-only**: This is for projects which do not want to see new test failures surfaced due to interoperability.

+- **Permissive**: This is the default interoperability mode, which surfaces test failures that were previously ignored.
+It also includes runtime warning issues for XCTest API usage in a Swift Testing context.

-- **Strict**: Warning issues included in the default mode can be easily overlooked, especially in CI.
+- **Strict**: Warning issues included in the permissive mode can be easily overlooked, especially in CI.
 The strict mode guarantees that no XCTest API usage occurs when running Swift Testing tests by turning those warnings into a `fatalError`.